wmcooper2/issue-tracker/progress.md

 # Progress
 Times are in minutes

+## July
+### 1st
+10 - Worked on refactoring the endpoints on the server app.
+Was able to get one endpoint working after that, but the issue now is incorporating the project selection into the endpoints.
+I will do more chores today and think about that.

 ## June
+### 30th
+Did nothing today.
+Chores that I put off in order to code more finally reached a point where they got in the way of my coding.

 ### 29th
 30 - Working on a different Lightsail instance to tinker with passing around the MongoDB through express router or the endpoint callbacks.
 Can't seem to work around it nicely...

 ### 28th
 60 - I figured out what bonehead thing I was doing to cause so much trouble when refactoring the server app.
 I've been staying up late to try and work on this stuff and I think the lack of sleep is the most significant problem as it causes me to overlook small details.
 I was trying to import constants from the wrong module.
 I've been trying so hard to squeeze out some (uniterrupted) free time that I end up working during the worst times to try and make progress, but that ends up causing more problems as the time I do get is not quality focus-time.
 I was firm in my position when I asked my wife to let me concentrate today.
 She was a little angry (whatever...
 I need to focus) but after I was able to focus, I caught that stupid error.